-Whichever type of fundraising cookbook your organization decides to go with, both are great options to sell online.
-So let’s dive into our 10-step guide on how to create a sell-out fundraising cookbook.
+Whichever type of fundraising cookbook your organization chooses, both are great options to sell online.
+So let’s dive into our 10-step guide on creating a sell-out fundraising cookbook.

 Whatever type of fundraising event you are organizing it’s vital to gather a solid team to lead you down the path to success.
 Assemble a planning committee to handle the various planning tasks, determine your fundraising goals together and create a roadmap to get there.

-There are so many choices of cookbook creator platforms out there at the moment.
-Just make sure you choose the best to suit your nonprofit’s and donor’s needs.
-Remember to look for a platform with:
+There are so many choices of cookbook creator platforms out there.
+Make sure you choose the best to suit your nonprofit’s and donor’s needs.
+Remember to look for a platform with the following:

 - Extensive database capabilities to make uploading, editing, tagging, and sorting your contributed recipes quick and easy.

 Defining your target audience when designing your fundraising cookbook is essential to getting the most out of your charity campaign.
-Choose a theme that aligns with your brand, mission statement, your potential donors preferences, and ability to give.
-Rather than creating a random cookbook with all the contributed recipes thrown together, it’s good to choose a theme that ties your fundraising ideas together.
+Choose a theme that aligns with your brand, mission statement, potential donors’ preferences, and ability to give.
+Choose a theme that ties your fundraising ideas together rather than creating a random cookbook with all the contributed recipes thrown together.

 Here are a few unique theme ideas for your fundraising cookbooks: